Bill Simmons: Personal life

-Simmons is a devoted fan of Boston's teams including the Boston Red Sox, New England Patriots, and Boston Celtics.
-He was a longtime fan of the Boston Bruins and the NHL, but claims that their poor management led to his completely losing interest in them until the 2008 playoffs.
-He also says he is a fan of English Premier League football team Tottenham Hotspur, and he has had playful debates on football with previous ESPN colleague David Hirshey, a football columnist and a die-hard fan of Tottenham's fierce rival Arsenal.
+Simmons is a devoted fan of Boston's teams, including the Boston Red Sox, New England Patriots, and Boston Celtics.
+He was a longtime fan of the Boston Bruins and the NHL, but claims that their poor management led to him losing interest in them until the 2008 playoffs.
+He also says he is a fan of English Premier League football team Tottenham Hotspur, and he has had playful debates on football with previous ESPN colleague David Hirshey, a football columnist and die-hard fan of Tottenham's fierce rival Arsenal.